-Lop Buri is a charming city in Thailand that offers a range of activities and attractions for tourists.
-Visitors can explore ancient ruins and temples, witness the famous macaque monkey population, and indulge in local cuisine.
+Explore ancient ruins and temples, and see the famous macaque monkey population.
 The city is easily accessible by train or bus, and there are different areas to stay in depending on your preferences.
 Guided tours are a great way to experience the best of Lop Buri, with options for monkey tours.

 Lop Buri